storpool/ixgbevf-udevhelper/README.md

   Default is 'on'

+* Set VF trust for VF interface (to enable Multicast promiscuous mode)

+  Must match the number of VFs enabled for the given PCI interface.

+  The interface naming convention format:
+    `PCI<PCI_SLOT_LIST ID>_VF_TRUST_LIST="on[,off...]"

+  Default is 'off'

 * Set custom unique name for VF interface

   Must match the number of VFs enabled for the given PCI interface.